 General supervision is received from an academic or classified supervisor or administrator.
-May provide work direction to assigned program staff.
+Immediate supervision may be exercised over assigned program staff.

 Depending on the assigned duties, an incumbent is required to possess a combination of the following qualifications:

-Mission, objectives, and goals of assigned program area
+Mission, objectives, and goals of assigned specially funded program or area

 Community resources, organizations, and services common to community colleges

 Interests and needs of a wide variety of community members including minorities, the elderly, people with disabilities, and young people

 Computer software such as word-processing, spreadsheet, database management, and desktop publishing